313: Earth vs. the Spider

 A popular song first published in 1912, the actual title is “My Melancholy Baby.”
 It was first performed by William Frawley, who later played the role of Fred Murtz on I Love Lucy.
 Judy Garland sang it in the 1954 movie A Star Is Born, in a scene in which a drunk audience member shouts at her, “Sing ‘Melancholy Baby’!”
-That scene was re-created in various forms in TV dramas and comedy skits in the 1960s, which in a way makes “My Melancholy Baby” the original “Free Bird.”
+That scene became something of a cliché, re-created in various forms in TV dramas and comedy skits in the 1960s, which in a way makes “My Melancholy Baby” the original “Free Bird.”

 Wait fo’ the beep.
 Wait fo’ the beep.
 [Sung.]
 Nobody’s home!
 Nobody’s home!

 In the 1980s, low-budget television ads touted a collection of novelty songs to be used as outgoing messages on phone answering machines, then relatively new.
 “Wait fo’ the beep” and “Nobody’s home” (to the tune of “Beethoven’s Fifth”) were two of them.

 On “Dialing for Dollars,” a segment popular on local TV shows during the 1960s and 1970s, the TV host would announce “the count and the amount,” call a random number, and ask if they knew a preselected number (the count) that had been announced on the show; if the person had been watching faithfully, they would win the amount as a cash prize.